BLUE CHROMIS: A FLASH OF COLOUR ON THE REEF

 Blue chromis are adaptable and sociable, and will happily swim with other small reef fishes (as above).
 My own favourite combo is chromis mixed in with sergeant majors.
 But a shoal of them (mostly) alone is pretty special too….

 I cynically mentioned ‘concocted’ food earlier.
 Here is one online care instruction for looking after them: “They are omnivores, meaning that they eat both meaty and plant based foods.
 They are not difficult to feed and will eat a variety of regular aquarium fare, frozen, live, and sometimes even dry food.
 Feeding them a variety of foods will help them retain their color in captivity.
 They sometimes feed on the algae in the tank”.
+So I think it’s ok to suggest that leaving the fish out on the reef might suit them better.

 Credits: Melinda Rodgers / Dive Abaco; Melinda Riger / G B Scuba